tbewley/RR/README.md

-# the Renaissance Repository - one repo to rule them all
+# the Renaissance Repository
+      one repo to rule them all<BR>
-<BR>The codes in this repository are associated with the forthcoming texts<BR>
+The codes in this repository are associated with the forthcoming texts<BR>
 <a href="http://robotics.ucsd.edu/RR.pdf">Renaissance Robotics</a> (RR), and
 <a href="http://robotics.ucsd.edu/RR.pdf">Numerical Renaissance</a> (NR),
 by Thomas Bewley.<BR>